 Daniel did not understand so he asked another question.
 What shall be the end of these things?
 The King James translators added the word “things” to further clarify for us, but in this case it may not have been needed.
 Daniel’s question literally was “what is the end of these.”
 The word used for “end” here is “aharit,” which means “end, latter, last, or hinder-most.”
 Daniels question was “When is the end?”

 The response Daniel is given may sound as though Daniel’s question was not going to be answered, but the opposite is true.
 More than once in Daniel an angel tells him that he is greatly beloved.
-Our Lord answered Daniels question, but Daniel had no way of knowing what it was because most of the answer takes place at the end, and its difficult to get any more distant future than that!
+Also, remember it was in response to Daniels prayer that our Lord gave the 70 weeks prophecy which gave Israel a second chance to shorten their punishment.
+No, our Lord answered Daniels question, but Daniel had no way of knowing what it was because most of the answer takes place at the end, and its difficult to get any more distant future than that!
 After Daniel is told his book is already closed and sealed, he is given a description of the end when “many shall be purified, and made white, and tried; but the wicked shall do wickedly and not understand.”
 Next Daniel is given two prophecies that answer all three questions asked in this chapter.

 Daniel 12:11 (KJV)

 And from the time that the daily sacrifice shall be taken away, and the abomination that maketh desolate set up, there shall be a thousand two hundred and ninety days.